Sepp Dietrich: World War II

+During the German invasion of the Soviet Union, Dietrich was mainly noted for believing that the Russians could not be defeated even when leading the Leibstandarte Adolf Hitler, which was very unpopular with many of his peers yet he would continue to fight even with these opinions.

 Dietrich commanded the 1st SS Panzer Corps in the Battle of Normandy.
 He rose to command 5th Panzer Army during the later stages of this campaign.
 Hitler gave him command of the newly created 6th Panzer Army.
 Dietrich led it in the Battle of the Bulge (December 1944-January 1945).
 He had been assigned to that task because, due to the 20 July Plot, Hitler distrusted Wehrmacht officers.
 On 17 December, Kampfgruppe Peiper—an SS unit under his overall command—murdered 84 U.S. prisoners of war near Malmedy, Belgium, in what is known as the Malmedy massacre.

 In March 1945 Dietrich's 6th Panzer Army and the LSSAH spearheaded Operation Spring Awakening, an offensive in Hungary near Lake Balaton aimed at securing the last oil reserves still available to Germany.
 Despite early gains, the offensive was too ambitious in scope and failed.
 After that failure, the 6th SS Panzer Army (and LSSAH) retreated to the Vienna area.
 As a mark of disgrace, the Waffen-SS units involved in the battle were ordered by Hitler to remove their treasured cuff titles bearing his name.
 Dietrich did not relay the order to his troops.
 Shortly thereafter, Dietrich's troops were forced to retreat from Vienna by Soviet Red Army forces.
 Dietrich, accompanied by his wife, surrendered on 9 May 1945 to the U.S. 36th Infantry Division in Austria.

 Assessment

-Dietrich had the complete confidence of the Führer because of his loyalty; the old political fighter was one of Hitler's favorites.
+Dietrich had the complete confidence of Hitler because of his loyalty; the old political fighter was one of Hitler's favorites.
 He therefore enjoyed much lavish publicity, numerous decorations and a rapid series of promotions.
 Dietrich often took gambles, much to the dislike of the OKW, such as when he sent the Leibstandarte division "charging into Rostov" without orders "purely to gain a prestige victory".
-Once Dietrich was promoted to a Corps command he was at least assisted by competent staff officers transferred from the army; still, the army command had to take some pains to keep him in line.
+Once Dietrich was promoted to a Corps command, he was at least assisted by competent staff officers who had been transferred from the army; still, the army command had to take some pains to keep him in line.

-By 1944 there were clear signs that he had been elevated above his military competence.
+By 1944, there were clear signs Dietrich had been elevated above his military competence.
 He reportedly had never been taught how to read a military map.
 Field Marshal Gerd von Rundstedt considered him to be "decent but stupid" and was especially critical of Dietrich's handling of the 6th Panzer Army in the Ardennes.
 Even Dietrich's principal staff officer conceded that he was "no strategic genius".

 Dietrich's long, personal acquaintance with Hitler allowed him to be more frank than other senior officers in his interactions with Hitler.
 He was reported by a fellow general to have "railed against the Führer and [his] entourage" with promises to let Hitler know that he was "leading us all to destruction".